pinting/SharpCrop/README.md

 ﻿# SharpCrop

-This application can grab a part of your screen and upload it to your Dropbox / Google Drive / OneDrive folder.
+This application can grab a part of your screen and upload it to your Dropbox / Google Drive / OneDrive cloud.

 ## Usage

 * `Esc` Close the crop window
-* `F1` Reset settings
+* `F1` Open config window

 ## Contributing